Moko skink: Ecology

 Moko skinks are generally found in coastal environments.
 They are active mainly by day and are often seen basking on warm rocks.
 They are also found under logs and stones and in clay banks.
 They eat small insects, spiders and similar invertebrates.
 They often emerge from vegetation edges to hunt on beaches and open rocky areas.

 Reproduction

 Like most of the New Zealand native skinks, the moko skink gives birth to live young, rather than laying eggs.
-This appears to be an adaptation to living in a cool climate, where life is marginal for reptiles.
-Litters of up to eight are born around February.
+Litters of between two and six are born between February and March.